Equidistribution in the space of 3-lattices and Dirichlet-improvable vectors on planar lines: Introduction

 The major effort involved in this proof is to analyze this linear dynamical obstruction and show that $(a,b)$ must satisfy certain Diophantine approximation condition.

 Using Kempf's numerical criterion in geometric invariant theory, when the $Gv_0$ is not Zariski closed, we reduce the obstruction to the case of $v_0$ being a highest weight vector (\Cref{prop:reduction_to_eigenvector}).
-Then we further reduce to the case of $v_0$ being a highest weight vector of a fundamental representation of $G$, namely the standard representation $\bbR^3$, or its exterior $\bigwedge \bbR^3$ (\Cref{lem:reduction_to_fundamental_rep}).
+Then we further reduce to the case of $v_0$ being a highest weight vector of a fundamental representation of $G$, namely the standard representation $\bbR^3$, or its exterior power $\bigwedge^2 \bbR^3$ (\Cref{lem:reduction_to_fundamental_rep}).
 It is straightforward to show that the obstruction \eqref{eq:basic-obstruction} does not arise for the exterior representation (\Cref{lem:exterior_square}), so we are left only with the case of $V$ being the standard representation.
-In the case of standard representation the dynamical obstruction leads to the Diophantine condition that $(a,b)\in \Wtwo$ (\Cref{lem:interpretation_of_Wtwo}).
+In the case of the standard representation the dynamical obstruction leads to the Diophantine condition that $(a,b)\in \Wtwo$ (\Cref{lem:interpretation_of_Wtwo}).

 We are left with the case of $Gv_0$ being Zariski closed.
-Using explicit descriptions of finite dimensional irreducible representations of $\SL_2$ and $\SL_3$, we show that in this case after passing to a further subsequence $\{\gamma_i v_0\}$ is constant and $(a,b)\in\bbQ^2$ (\Cref{prop:consequence_of_linear_focusing}).
+Using explicit descriptions of finite-dimensional irreducible representations of $\SL_2$ and $\SL_3$, we show that in this case after passing to a further subsequence $\{\gamma_i v_0\}$ is constant and $(a,b)\in\bbQ^2$ (\Cref{prop:consequence_of_linear_focusing}).

 We remark that for $G=\SL_n$ for $n>3$, analyzing the Zariski closed orbit case involves much greater complexities, and the above strong conclusion about $(a,b)$ is not possible.